-- On the second card they write their name at the top and place this second card on the table or hand it to the facilitator.
+- On the first card they write their name at the top and place this card on the table or hand it to the facilitator.

-- Once all team members have handed in their ‘name card’, each team member takes a name card from the pile, ensuring they do not have their own name card.
+- Once all team members have written their ‘big hitter’, each team member takes a name card from the pile, ensuring they do not have their own name card.